Robert A. Braun is an Associate at Cohen Milstein and a member of the firm’s Antitrust practice group.

 - Inmate Calling Services Provider Litigation: Cohen Milstein is on the Executive Committee in several nationwide class action lawsuits alleging that the providers of inmate calling services have charged inmates and their families unjust and unreasonable rates in violation of the Federal Communications Act and various state laws.

 Mr. Braun also maintains an active pro bono practice.
 He is currently a member of the legal teams in Citizens for Responsibility & Ethics in Washington v.
 Trump and District of Columbia v.
 Trump, which seek to enjoin President Trump’s unconstitutional receipt of emoluments on behalf of restaurant and hotel plaintiffs and the Attorneys General of Maryland and the District of Columbia.

 Prior to joining Cohen Milstein, Mr. Braun served as a law clerk for the Honorable Carolyn Dineen King of the U.S. Court of Appeals for the Fifth Circuit from 2013-2014, and for the Honorable Lee H. Rosenthal of the U.S. District Court for the Southern District of Texas.
 He was also an Arthur Liman Fellow at Southeast Louisiana Legal Services, where he worked on public interest housing litigation.

-Mr. Braun earned his J.D. at Yale Law School and attended Princeton University, graduating summa cum laude with a B.A. in Sociology.
+Mr. Braun earned his J.D. at Yale Law School and attended Princeton University, graduating summa cum laude.
 During law school, Mr. Braun was an editor of the Yale Journal of International Law and a member of the mock trial team.